BTanaka11/Questionnaire-Paragraph-Generator/README.md

 5. pip install pandas
 6. pip install xlsxwriter
 6. run the py file.
 Output will be saved as an Excel file and printed in terminal.
-7. If you don't have Excel installed, pandas saving and reading still work fine but you can't as easily edit the input or lookuptable if you want to experiment.
-6. If you have Excel installed, feel free to mess around with the input and/or lookup table between runs.
+7. Feel free to mess around with the input and/or lookup table between runs.
 Remember, the goal of this project was to both allow a small (8 chars or 8% of q/a length whichever is shorter) amount of spelling variation and have high security of not generating any paragraph text if there's any question or answer that's not in agreement between all 3 of: input, lookuptable, hard-coded questions/answers.